dishankoza/Advent24/readme.md

 You can find more details on the [Advent of Code website](https://adventofcode.com/2024).

 ## Structure
-Each day's puzzle is solved in src/Day{no}.java.
+Each day's puzzle is solved in src/Day{no}.java with the corresponding data into input/day{no}.txt.